-2. The business sector is robust, with fair competition and low barriers to entry in the market for new ventures and new ideas.
-Private and public investment is made into research and development at levels sufficient to foster innovation.
-The business sector invests in building the skills and productivity of the workforce.
+2. The business sector is robust, with fair competition and low barriers to entry in the market for new ventures and ideas.
+Investment is made into research and development to foster innovation.
+The business sector invests in the skills and productivity of the workforce.

-↓

--- -- --- --

-9.2.1 Business Starts and Failures

-Over the past 15 years, the rate of both new businesses starts and failures has declined, possibly suggesting a drop in the overall level of business dynamism.
+9.2.1 Business Starts and Failures Over the past 15 years, the rate of both new businesses starts and failures has declined, possibly suggesting a drop in the overall level of business dynamism.

-ÎN ECONOMY

-Figure 9.2.1.1 Entry/Exit rate for business establishments